apigee-127/swagger-tools/docs/API.md

 * **v2:** `object` _(Pointer to the latest 2.x version which is 2.0 right now)_
 * **v2_0:** `object` Swagger 2.0 support

+All functions take an _error-first_ callback where if any upstream error occurs not directly related to the API being called, this error will be passed as the first argument.
+An example of this is if you call `Specification#validate` and you have a JSON Reference to some path that cannot be resolved or if you call `Specification#composeModel` and the model or the document it is contained within fails validation.

+The second argument, not always required so check the documentation below, will typically be the result of the API being called.
+So for `Specification#validate`, the response object would be the validation results.  _(The reason this is not sent back as the `err` argument is because validation results are not themselves an error and are the result of a successful API call.)_  Another example would be `Specification#composeModel` would return the composed JSON Schema for the model requested.

 ### Specifications

 Each version property in the `specs` object points to a `Specification` object.
 The `Specification` object provides the